 37060-05 PROCEDURE COMPLETION

 This inspection procedure is intended to be completed in phases or in its entirety.
 Sections 02.01 and 02.02 should be performed after the licensee has categorized a sufficient number of systems such that an appropriate risk-informed selection of three to five systems can be selected for inspection.
 Section 02.04 should be performed following licensee implementation of the feedback and process adjustment programs.
 This would be typically following the second refueling outage after system categorization.
-The systems selected for inspection during the performance of ection 02.02 need not be the same selected for inspection during performance of ection 02.04.
+The systems selected for inspection during the performance of section 02.02 need not be the same selected for inspection during performance of section 02.04.
 Section 02.03 should be completed each time the licensee is inspected.

 Satisfactory completion of this inspection procedure is accomplished through completion of individual sections of this IP or through a combination of multiple sections.
 Licensee notification of this inspection should include which sections of the inspection procedure will be performed.
 Regions do not have to re-inspect licensee’s programs or implementation of their programs previously found to be acceptable.